Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Discussion

 A crucial differentiating factor of our method is the use of gradient information in the fitting procedure.
 Other methods lack this information which necessitates computationally expensive sampling techniques to optimize the QRS complex of the \gls{ecg}.
 Even when using the fastest \gls{ecg} forward models able to predict \glspl{ecg} with close to real-time performance~\cite{neic2017efficient} or even faster~\cite{pezzuto_evaluation_2017}, these methods often require many hours to compute or result in sub-optimal \gls{ecg} fits.
 Surrogate models based on Gaussian process regression~\cite{pezzuto_learning_2022} or neural networks~\cite{salvador_digital_2023} are promising options to further increase by one or two orders of magnitude the forward solver, but their construction is inherently tied to sampling in the parameter space.
 Furthermore, defining surrogate models in generic geometries is still an open challenge.

 The performance of technologies for calibrating \glspl{cdt} is a key factor determining the application scope.
 Our method is computationally expensive, but the implementation is heavily optimized to take advantage of \gls{gpu} computations, thus making it very fast in comparison to other similar methods.
 The absolute execution time of each run depends mostly on the longest geodesic path in the mesh, which is related to the number of active \glspl{pmj} and the time needed to compute the projections.
-All samples for $N=300$ take less than \SI{30}{\minute} on a NVidia RTX 4090 for a single optimization run of 400 iterations as described in \secref{sec:geodesic_bp}.
-It is worth noting that 100 iterations are often sufficient to achieve a good fit of the \gls{ecg}, therefore the total cost could be sensibly reduced.
-In general, a single iteration step takes less than \SI{6}{\second}, which is comparable to the cost of running a forward simulation.
+All samples for $N=300$ take less than \SI{30}{\minute} on a NVidia RTX 4090 for a single optimization run of 400 iterations as described in Sec.~\ref{sec:geodesic_bp}. \revaat{As shown in Fig.~\ref{fig:conv_plot}}, 100 iterations are often sufficient to achieve a good fit of the \gls{ecg}. \revaat{To note, the ``elbow'' point in the \gls{ecg} fit is around $100$ iterations, and also the movement of the \glspl{pmj} decrease rapidly, partly because many sites deactivate, but also since the gradient magnitude decreases.} In general, a single iteration step takes less than \SI{6}{\second}, which is comparable to the cost of running a forward simulation.